bartvink/Developing-Data-Products-1/README.md

 ###### For part 1: ui.R, server.R , getWeight.R and link to shinyApp is uploaded
 ###### For part 2: index.Rmd, index.md and index.html are uploaded

+### The Rpresentation for Part 2 is publish on Rpubs and is can viewed at http://rpubs.com/KrupaR/187563

 PS: Please note that the there will be multiple uploads and these are because of issues in uploading the files